Tuesday, February 10, 2009

 Love

 I had entire solar systems in my head today, spinning stale pincushions and mistaken tomatoes skirted with rings of grinding notebook paper revolving around me, a solar fetus, when I stopped to notice that there were millions of copies of me everywhere, all of us quietly heaving in black.
 I imagined the untold horrors and ecstasies that soared through the galactic spaces inside each of us.
 How we pass lithely by one another and exist quietly together while straining to hold up the ever-heavier worlds inside our beings.
-I watched all of us, carrying on in infinite combinations of what were the same notes played in varying hues on different instruments and barely perceptibly, I squeaked and I droned.
+I watched all of us, carrying on in infinite combinations of what were the same notes played on different instruments and barely perceptibly, I squeaked and I droned.

-I only mean that it's easy for me to feel an all-awakening, metal clanging on a thousand flag poles, wind sweeping across golden prairies, jump off a cliff because Jenny did LOVE for quiet strangers.
+There was an all-awakening, metal clanging on a thousand flag poles, wind sweeping across golden prairies, jump off a cliff because Jenny did LOVE for quiet strangers.

 I regret that I never went with you to South Dakota.